[The Tardis in the Matrix] Evangelicals

 The Tardis in the Matrix

-OK, I agree, Dr. Who has nothing to do with the Anglican church.
+OK, I agree, Dr. Who has nothing to do with the Evangelical party of the Anglican church.
 Mind you, as an old fan I still describe my eternal reign with Christ in Tardis terms.
 Anyway, here we have the Tardis in the Matrix and there is always the danger that it will get caught there, locked in time.
 This is the problem with the Anglican church, so they say.
 Not so, I say.
 The Matrix can't hold the Tardis.
 Our Time Lord transcend matter and time.

-[St. George's Anglican Church Stanwell Park'] The powers-to-be have flogged off the beautiful little Anglican church in Stanwell Park, a beach-side community south of Sydney.
-I was the minister there when we built the new church building behind the original one.
-For many years, the locals had purchased one shilling bricks for their new church and it was my privilege to see it built.
-These small churches are built by the efforts of faithful believers to secure an ongoing Christian presence in their local community.
+[St. George's Anglican Church Stanwell Park'] These small churches are built by the efforts of faithful believers to secure an ongoing Christian presence in their local community.
 They are often not able to fund a full-time minister themselves, so they are amalgamated with, or remain part of, a senior church.
 But low attendance numbers should not be a signal to the senior partner to do a cash grab.
 Although the justification is usually in the terms of gospel ministry, the money too often goes to further enhance the senior partners building complex.
-Even blind Freddie can spot the immorality of such a cash grab.
-The theft of churches like Stanwell Park, is soul destroying; it illustrates the destruction of the church-in-the-marketplace, a form of Christian association that will be impossible to replicate.
-A block of land in Stanwell Park is near a million dollars.
-Now, they have no Christian presence!
+Even blind Freddie can spot the immorality of such a move.
+The eradication of small churches is soul destroying; it illustrates the destruction of the church-in-the-marketplace, a form of Christian association that will be impossible to replicate.

 Introduction